After conducting our 2017 research and analysis of online fax services, we recommend GotFreeFax as the best pay-per-use online fax service.

 GotFreeFax advertises its prices in a straightforward manner on its home page.
 The website is clean and simple; it's clear that the company is not trying to hide any of your options from you.
 When you first visit GotFreeFax's home page, it's immediately clear what services the company provides and at what cost.
 It's easy to navigate the site and get the information you need.

-By using a free service, you also forgo the more robust features.
+By using a pay-per-use service, you forgo the more robust features of a subscription plan.
 Don't expect features such as document storage or mobile apps, for example.
-None of the pay-per-use services offer these more advanced features; for those, you would need to subscribe to a paid service.
+None of the pay-per-use services offer these more advanced features; for those, you would need to subscribe to a service.
 However, if you don't send a lot of faxes, these features aren't that valuable anyway.
 Convenience and simplicity are what's important when it comes to pay-per-use services.

 There is no phone support for GotFreeFax's free sending service; there is only an email address, and the response time is not quick.
 Luckily, the service is simple and straightforward to use, and there is seldom a problem with sending a fax.
 The only time you would need customer support is if a fax failed to send.

 We chose FaxZero as our runner-up for pay-per-use fax.
 The paid version of this service starts at $1.99 for a fax of up to 25 pages, which is more expensive than GotFreeFax's paid service.
 However, FaxZero is easy to use, and faxes sent with its pay-per-use service don't have FaxZero logos or advertisements on them.
 You can upload and attach many different file types with this service.

 Additional reporting by Jill Bowers and Ashley Smith.